isabella232/experience-manager-desktop-app.de-DE/guidelines.md

 Versuchen Sie nach Möglichkeit direkte Verweise auf eine bestimmte Version im gesamten Dokumentationsinhalt zu vermeiden.
 Dadurch wird die Dokumentation für künftige Versionen flexibler und erweiterbarer.

-### Verwendung von Day, AEM, CQ, CRX
+### Use of Day, [!DNL Experience Manager], CQ, CRX

-Das Produkt sollte in einem Artikel zum ersten Mal immer mit dem vollständigen Namen **von Adobe Experience Manager** genannt und anschließend als **AEM** bezeichnet werden.
+The product should always be referred to by its full name **Adobe Experience Manager** for the first time in an article and can thereafter be referred to as **Experience Manager**.

-Day, Day-Software, CQ und CRX sollten nur verwendet werden, wenn dies unvermeidlich ist, z.B. in Klassennamen oder bei Verweisen auf die AEM-Historie.
+Day, Day Software, CQ, and CRX should not be used except where unavoidable such as in class names or referring to the history of [!DNL Experience Manager].